 3. Undergraduate Students with less than 9 attempted hours in a semester are exempt from probation policy (withdrawn hours are not counted) [NOTE Financial Aid eligibility will include withdrawn hours.
 See Academic Progress in Financial Aid.]

 4. The academic progress toward the completion of a degree requires the meeting of minimal standards both in semester hours completed and in cumulative grade point average.

 The undergraduate Academic Progress Scale is as follows:

 38 – 59 1.90

 60 or more 2.00

 5. At the end of each semester, the academic progress of all students is reviewed.
-Incomplete grades will be taken into consideration, but calculations for probation begin as soon as grades are entered during the semester.
+Incomplete grades will be taken into consideration, but calculations for probation begin as soon as first grades are entered during the semester.
 Decisions are not made until the official end of the semester.

-7. Any students who do not meet the standards of the academic progress scale at the end of the probationary semester will be subject to academic suspension for a period of one semester (not including summer).
+7. Any students who do not meet the standards of the academic progress scale at the end of the probationary semester will be subject to academic suspension for a period of one semester (not counting summer).
 A student who has been dismissed for academic reasons may apply for readmission for any semester following the suspended semester.

 9. A student who earns a grade point average of less than 1.0 (D average) in a semester at Asbury University is subject to academic suspension at the end of that semester without a period of academic probation.

 10. During the fall or spring semester any student who does not pass at least 67% of hours attempted that semester (withdrawn hours excluded from calculation) will be placed on academic probation without respect to cumulative grade point average.
 A student in this category who does not pass 67% of semester hours attempted during the probationary semester may be subject to academic suspension.
 This policy does not apply to summer registration.
 [NOTE Financial Aid eligibility will count withdrawn hours.
 For those requirements see ‘Academic Progress in Financial Aid’.]